The Acreage, Florida: Media

 The area is served by the Sun-Sentinel, West Palm Beach WPTV-TV, Radio, the Town-Crier and The Palm Beach Post.

 Infrastructure

 Transportation

 There are a few major paved roads in the community, with the vast majority of the roads unpaved, partly due to the equestrian presence in the area.
-Local residents have been deadlocked for years on creating additional roadway access to the area to relieve heavy traffic on the existing roadway network, as many residents want to maintain the peace and quiet in this rural area.
-The ongoing State Road 7 road extension is one such example, as until recently, construction was delayed as many residents and environmental groups wanted to protect the local wildlife, but it has eased traffic coming in and out of the area.
+Local residents have been deadlocked for years on creating additional roadway access to the area to relieve heavy traffic on the existing roadway network, as many residents want to maintain the peace and quiet in this rural area, and additional proposed roadways were impacting environmental conservation areas.
+The ongoing State Road 7 road extension is one such example.
+The Florida Department of Transportation applied in 2006 to extend State Road 7 to Northlake Blvd to improve access to the Acreage.
+However, the US Department of Interior's Fish and Wildlife Service and several environmental groups noted the potential impact on the Grassy Waters Preserve and the road's effect on the endangered Snail Kite.
+This application to extend State Road 7 was delayed.
+However, in May, 2025, an Administrative Law Judge ruled in favor of the Florida Department of Transportation.
+Palm Beach County appealed the ruling.
+However, the Federal Department of Transportation is still preparing to move ahead with the project.

 Utilities

 The area is not served by sewer and water systems and almost all homes have on-site well and septic systems.
 On-site ponds, large drainage swales, numerous canals, and houses on elevated land pads help alleviate flooding in this flat, low lying inland area.